ska3420/Music_store_analysis/README.md

 ### Database Schema
 The database schema for the music store analysis consists of the following tables:

-artists: Stores information about the artists.
+artists: Stores information about the artists,
-albums: Stores information about the albums.
+albums: Stores information about the albums,
-tracks: Stores information about the tracks.
+tracks: Stores information about the tracks,
-invoices: Stores information about the sales invoices.
+invoices: Stores information about the sales invoices,
-customers: Stores information about the customers. employee genre invoices_lines media_type playlist plyalist_tracks
+customers: Stores information about the customers, employee, genre, invoices_lines, media_type, playlist, plyalist_tracks